turi-code/Dato-Predictive-Service-Client-Python/README.md

 #### Query

-To query a model that is deployed on the Predictive Service.
-You will need:
+To query a model that is deployed on the Predictive Service, you will need:

 * model name
 * method to query (recommend, predict, query, etc.)